Go See a Holiday Show!

 This is just a must if you’re in Charleston during December!
 Cost is $15 per car I think.
 You can ride through as many times as you want.
 There’s also a chance to park and get out of the car.
 You can visit santa(up until Christmas eve eve), take a train ride, see the custom artistic life size Christmas Card Displays done by local elementary schools(always one of my favorite parts.)
 I love to see what they come up with each year.
 There’s a carousel, a marshmallow roasting station, a toy shop, interactive lights, a sand sculpture, hot chocolate, and more!

 The free option is always the best!
 A simple walk or ride through downtown to see the Christmas decor.
 Begin at the battery where the gazebo is subtly decorated and just walk down East Bay to see some beautiful bold wreaths, left on Broad then right on Church ending at the city market(or keep going to King street and shop your heart out!

-You can view some oversized trees at Tanger Outlets in N. Charleston, Marion Square(go inside and see the lights at night), Mount Pleasant Town Center(in front of Belk), and a smaller tree in the middle of Colonial Lake off Broad St. Downtown.
+Your can view some oversized trees at Tanger Outlets in N. Charleston, Marion Square, Mount Pleasant Town Center(in front of Belk), and a smaller tree in the middle of Colonial Lake off Broad St. Downtown.